Share this page

 So what is leadership?

 Or is leadership more a matter of style, or philosophy?

-In fact, it's impossible to limit descriptions of leadership merely to being a technical model, or a process, or a style or philosophy.
+In fact, it's impossible to limit descriptions merely to being a technical model, or a process, or a style or philosophy.
 It's all of these things, and much more besides.

 This article aims: